Damon Hayes Milligan

 OKHR Focus Area and Goals

 - Awareness/ Alignment- Share best practice from SHRM and the local chapters.
-We will build a diversity/inclusion page and blog on the OK State HR Council website by the end of Q3.
+We will build a diversity/inclusion page and blog on the OK State HR Council website

 While SHRM remains dedicated to addressing all kinds of Diversity issues, including race, ethnicity, gender, sexual orientation & gender identity, religion & spirituality, disability, culture, and more – certain topics receive special emphasis depending on the current state of the global marketplace.
 In 2012, three such areas will be: